ChestnutDev/SynthPresetDump/README.md

-# Synth Present Dump tools
+# Synth Preset Dump tools

 Many synthesizers supports storing presets, and allow you to back them up to a computer.